M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https%3A%2F%2Fm66b.github.io%2FFairEmail%2F%23faq127)

 The error *...
 Syntactically invalid HELO argument(s) ...* means that the SMTP server rejected the local IP address or host name.
-You can likely fix this error by enabling or disabling the advanced indentity option *Use local IP address instead of host name*.
+You can likely fix this error by enabling or disabling the advanced identity option *Use local IP address instead of host name*.

 <br />